yasiryagi/helpdesk/roles/content-curators/README.md

 - The CLI can be used to find all video, `content-directory:entities <10|Video>` and channel, `content-directory:entities <1|Channel>` entities in the content directory.
 - The data in "Changes Made Since Last Report - Owner" can be found by said script.
-- The data in "Changes Made Since Last Report - Curators" can be found using the same script, in addition to copy/pasting data the from the [Regular Checks](#regular-checks) - which _should_ be correct if all actions were reported there..
+- The data in "Changes Made Since Last Report - Curators" can be found using the same script, in addition to copy/pasting data the from the [Regular Checks](#regular-checks) - which _should_ be correct if all actions were reported there.
 - "All Non-Playable Videos" and "All Non-Visible Channels" should be extractable from older reports, and data already filled in.

 ### Policy